top of page

 What should I expect in auditions?
 How about callbacks?
 What happens in between?

 Auditions vary slightly from group to group, but the gist is the same.
-You’ll start with some vocal warm-ups and warm-downs, sing a solo of your choice, and do a few other exercises as specified by the group (for details on your New Blue audition, see our All You Need to Audition tab).
+You’ll start with some vocal warm-ups and warm-downs, sing a solo of your choice, and do a few other exercises as specified by the group.
+(For details on your New Blue audition, see our Audition tab.)
 All in all, it should take no more than 15 minutes.
-Callback info will come later in the process, but callbacks will be held the following weekend and will be very similar to auditions.
+Callback information will come later in the process, but callbacks will be held the following weekend and will be very similar to auditions.
 Don’t sweat it.
-During the week following auditions, each group puts on a Singing Dessert (see below), and groups may contact you to schedule rush meals, which are informal opportunities to eat in dining halls with a couple of group members, chat, and get to know you, as well as answer any questions you may have about singing with the group!
+During the week following auditions, each group puts on a Singing Dessert (see below), and groups may contact you to schedule rush meals, which are informal opportunities to eat in dining halls with a couple of group members.
+You'll chat and get to know each other, and the group members will answer any questions you may have about singing with the group!

 6

-Mikayla and Adia are your rush managers, which basically means that they are your go-to people for any and all rush-related questions, schedule conflicts, and other concerns.
+Maia, Anna L, and Anna F are your rush managers for the 2024 Rush season, which means that they are your go-to people for all rush-related questions, scheduling conflicts, and other concerns.
 They’ll be the ones you see at our audition table when you arrive to sing for us, and they’ll work with you to schedule rush meals.

 7

-During the week after auditions, each group puts on its own Singing Dessert, which is a full-length concert for rushees and their friends.
-You’ll receive a Singing Dessert invitation from each group that you choose to rush.
-There will be two or three different Desserts each night, but if two groups overlap, it’ll be an all-women's group and an all-men's group, so you’ll be able to attend all of the concerts of the groups you’re rushing.
-During their Singing Dessert, each group will perform their favorite arrangements, show you an array of soloists, and feed you delicious snacks.
-It’s a great opportunity for you to hear more than just the snippets you’ll get at Woolsey or Dwight, and by this point you’ll have met a couple of members, so we get the chance to say hey again!
+During the week after auditions, each group puts on its own singing dessert, which is a full-length concert for rushees and their friends.
+You’ll receive a singing dessert invitation from each group that you choose to rush.
+There will be two or three different desserts each night at various locations, but there is ample time between each so you will have no problem attending singing desserts for all the groups you’re rushing!
+During their singing dessert, each group will perform their favorite arrangements, show you an array of soloists, and feed you delicious snacks.
+It’s a great opportunity for you to hear more than just the snippets you’ll get at Woolsey or Marsh, and by this point, you’ll have met a couple of members, so we get the chance to say hey again!

 8